kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Summary

 The enhancement allows a single device to be allocated to multiple requests.
+By default, the device resources are shared freely without any guarantees.
+The resource is not dedicated to any single request.
+A specific resource is considered to have limited or guaranteed sharing only if a sharing policy is specified.
-If certain resources on the device are limited for sharing, the device can be shared until all available limited resources are consumed by requests.
+The device can be allocated until all available limited resources are consumed by requests.

 To achieve this, this KEP introduces
 - a new device field to distinguish between “shareable” and “unshareable” devices,